 Why do I need a certificate to get into the library resources?

-Sometimes when using firefox you may be asked to accept a security certificate. follow thes instructions to do so:
+Sometimes when using Firefox you may be asked to accept a security certificate. follow these instructions to do so:

 Click on I Understand the Risks, then Add Exception, then Confirm Security Exception.

 You should always be wary about visiting unknown websites, especially if they appear to have security issues.
 Pages linked from the Oregon Tech Library site are safe.